 Agile teams

 Agile teams can embed OWASP ASVS directly into their development workflows.
 During sprint planning, teams can review upcoming user stories and add ASVS requirements as acceptance criteria.
-This ensures that security is not treated as an afterthought but as part of the definition of “done.”
+This ensures that security is not treated as an afterthought but as a core part of the definition of “done.”

 Secure development training